 And then there are shuttles that are so beautiful, almost too beautiful to use.

 I inherited some antique shuttles from my father, who was also the one teaching me how to tat.
-He had a bone shuttle, a wooden painted shuttled and a turtle-shell shuttle with pearl inlay.
+He had a bone shuttle, a wooden painted shuttled and a turtle-shell shuttle with a pearl inlay.

 These beautiful shuttles I bought as a gift to myself from